 More Museums in Mexico City

-Most of the museums in Mexico City are concentrated in the Historic Center or within Chapultepec Park like the National Museum of Anthropology Mexico, Palacio de Bellas Artes, and Papalote Museo del Nino.
+Most of the museums in Mexico City are concentrated in the Historic Center of Mexico City like the Palacio Nacional (includes some important works by Diego) or the Palacio de Bellas Artes, or within Chapultepec Park like the National Museum of Anthropology Mexico, and Papalote Museo del Nino.

 In the area where Casa Azul is located, there are several related museums that you may also want to visit, such as the Museo Diego Rivera Anahuacalli, or the nearby Museo Casa Estudio Diego Rivera y Frida Kahlo in the San Angel neighborhood.